lcase28/pscfFieldGen/examples/pscfpp_style/README.md

 (flag `-t`) causes the program to echo the input read from *model*.
 After echoing this data, the program subsequently prints the details of the Lattice it will use, the crystal structure it will use, and output notice of key steps in its calculation.
-The addition of ` > generationLog` at the end of the command redirects this output to a file 'generationLog'.
+The addition of ` > logs/generation` at the end of the command redirects this output to a file 'generation' in the sub-directory 'logs' within the example's root directory.

 The second line executes PSCF using the parameter file 'param' and command file 'command_kgrid'.